certara/pyDarwin/docs/Example3.rst

     "temp_dir": "u:/pyDarwin/example3/rundir",
     "output_dir": "u:/pyDarwin/example3/output",

-It is recommended that the user set the directories to something appropriate for their enviroment.
+It is recommended that the user set the directories to something appropriate for their environment.
 If directories are not set, the default is:

 ::